After the election, we need more bridge builders and fewer slick marketeers…

 We’re accustomed to seeing the island displayed in its projection on a north-south axis.
 It often excludes the other island (as the weather forecast on RTÉ used to do, but doesn’t any more) so that for many of us unity feels like the island’s natural state.

-We can talk about an artificial border because they are all manmade.
-Ask any Welsh speaker about the language heritage of the west Herefordshire and the minor kingdom of Ergyng?
-But borders are also human artefacts that serve deeper social purposes.
+We can talk about an artificial border but all of them are manmade.
+Ask any Welsh speaker about the language heritage of west Herefordshire and the minor kingdom of Ergyng?
+Borders are also human artefacts that serve deeper social purposes.

 So if the north-south axis is the normative view for most nationalists (and actually a lot of others), what happens if we tilt the map so that it displays roughly east-west?

-The effect, the first time I saw it, standing on a beach near Portpatrick on a dog walk just before we boarded the ferry, was jarring as I angled my phone’s app towards home from the east.
+The effect, the first time I saw it, was jarring as I angled my phone’s app towards home from the east on a beach near Portpatrick walking the dog before we boarded the ferry, .

 Today travel to Dublin is easier from Belfast than Glasgow (as I’m sure any old firm supporter can affirm).
 In times when sea travel was easier than land, the two were almost as close.